My TV Recording Setup

 - Convert this file to a concat.txt file that FFMPEG concat demuxer can read

-- Use FFMPEG concat demuxer to concatenate start and end times of the same source encoded file to make a shorter version
+- FFMPEG concat demuxer to concatenate start and end times of the same source encoded file to make a shorter version

 I've picked H.264 as the video codec here for maximum compatibility.
 There is not much difference on quality and file size for 1080p TV recordings compared to the newer H.265 (which is much better at UHD), but it means my older hardware can decode it without the Emby server transcoding.